 The main requirement for the seminar is a

-on the last day of exam period, but I expect students to hand in a
+on the last day of exam period, but a draft is due several weeks

 There are at least four sorts of paper that I would consider appropriate.